-The original inspiration for Fame came thanks to A Chorus Line – where one of the characters mentioned attending a performing arts school.
+The original inspiration for Fame came thanks to A Chorus Line because one of the characters mentioned attending a performing arts school.

-From there the idea expanded, and the film was a box office success that helped change the way musicals were envisioned going forward.
+From there the idea expanded, and the result was a box office success that helped change the way musicals were envisioned going forward.

 “It’s not just about kids wanting to put on a show,” said director Alan Parker.
 “It’s actually about the darker side of what celebrity means – or the desperation to be famous.”